Maha: Five Naxals killed in gunbattle with cops in Gadchiroli | Law-Order

 Maha: Five Naxals killed in gunbattle with cops in Gadchiroli

-Five Naxals were killed in an exchange of fire with police in Gadchiroli district of Maharashtra on Sunday, officials said.
+Five Naxals, including four women, were killed in an exchange of fire with police in Gadchiroli district of Maharashtra on Sunday, officials said.
 The face-off took place at Kosmi-Kisneli forest around 4 pm, the Gadchiroli Superintendent of Police (SP) office said.

 "The C-60 commandos of the Gadchiroli police were conducting a combing operation in the forest area in Dhanora taluka, when Naxals opened fire," it said in a statement.
 "However, the Naxals soon fled from the spot after the police team launched a retaliatory attack," it said.

 Later during the search, bodies of five ultras were recovered from the spot.
 Their identity is yet to be established, it added.
-Following the incident, Gadchiroli police have intensified the anti-Naxal operation in the forest, the statement said.
+When contacted, SP of Gadchiroli Ankit Goyal told PTI, "The gunfight lasted 45 minutes, in which five Naxals, including four women, were killed.
+Five weapons, including one Insas rifle, were recovered from the spot."
+Following the incident, Gadchiroli police have intensified the anti-Naxal operation in the forest.

 - READ MORE ON: